-Boulder shooting suspect facing 43 more charges in King Soopers rampage: Report
+Boulder shooting suspect facing 43 more charges in King Soopers rampage

 Ahmad Al Aliwi Alissa was already facing 10 counts of first-degree murder

-Boulder County District Attorney Michael Dougherty filed 43 more charges against Ahmad Al Aliwi Alissa Wednesday, nearly a month after the 21-year-old allegedly went on a shooting rampage in a King Soopers supermarket that left 10 people dead, the Daily Camera reported.
+Boulder County District Attorney Michael Dougherty filed 43 more charges against Ahmad Al Aliwi Alissa Wednesday, nearly a month after the 21-year-old allegedly went on a shooting rampage in a King Soopers supermarket that left 10 people dead

 Alissa was already charged with 10 counts of first-degree murder and one count of attempted murder in the attack.

-He now faces 33 additional counts of attempted first-degree murder, one count of first-degree assault and 10 counts of felony possession of a prohibited large-capacity magazine, according to the Daily Camera.
+He now faces 33 additional counts of attempted first-degree murder, one count of first-degree assault and 10 counts of felony possession of a prohibited large-capacity magazine, according to an amended complaint filed by prosecutors on Wednesday.

 BOULDER SHOOTER WAS ALLEGEDLY 'CHUCKLING' TO HIMSELF AS HE MURDERED 10 PEOPLE: REPORT